Contemporary knowledge about God, Evolution, and the meaning of human life.

 They said that they saw a radio… and so on and so forth…

 Then don Juan came to the table and whisked everything off it.
 “Take another look and tell me what do you see now?”, he said.
 Only then the disciples understood don Juan: he wanted them to see not only the things on the table, but the table itself and more — the space around the table.
-But the things on the table prevented the disciples from seeing the world around by drawing their attention to themselves.
+But the things on the table prevented the disciples from seeing the world around them by drawing their attention to themselves.

 In this way don Juan demonstrated to his disciples that in order to cognize the nagual, and then — God, one has to cleanse the tonal around oneself.